evpxregu/DataGeneratorTranslators.jl/README.md

 ### Translator from Julia Type Definition

+Note!
+This translator is not yet updated for Julia 0.6 so is currently inactivated.

 Create a data generator for instance of Julia types using this translator.
 Both concrete and abstract types are supported as well as parameterised and user-defined types.
 The translator identifies potential constructor methods for the types, but calling such methods can give rise to exceptions - these are trapped and returned as `TypeGenerationException`s.